whaakman/azure-docs.nl-nl/articles/azure-resource-manager/resource-manager-tutorial-create-templates-with-dependent-resources.md

     De naam van de virtuele machine is in code vastgelegd als **SimpleWinVM** in de sjabloon.

-9. Meld u aan bij de virtuele machine om de referenties van de beheerder te testen.
+9. RDP voor de virtuele machine om te controleren of de virtuele machine is gemaakt.

 ## <a name="clean-up-resources"></a>Resources opschonen